FAQ

 Are scholarships or financial aid options available for the Interaction Design Programme?

-There is one scholarship available for Italian students only.
 If you would like to be considered for this scholarship, you first need to be accepted on to the IDP.
 You can see the admission requirements here.
 If you require further information, please write to: admissions@ciid.dk.

 For both Italian and International students, we are pleased to announce a groundbreaking partnership with Intesa Sanpaolo bank to provide all IDP participants with the opportunity to finance their studies with a dedicated loan.
 The student loan is called “Per Merito” and covers up to €50k which can be repaid over a 30 year period.
 This loan agreement is directly with the bank and therefore the application process should be initiated and driven by the candidate after receiving an offer from CIID.